 - Look under View optional updates and click on Download and Install.

 2. Add the ProviderFlags registry value

-- Press the Windows + R keyboard shortcut.
+- Press the Windows key + R, type regedit and click OK.

 3. Use Local Group Policy Editor

-- In the opened Run dialog box, type gpedit.msc and press Enter.
+- Press the Windows key + R, type gpedit.msc and press Enter.